deepak-mane/my-servicenow-kb/ServiceNow_Clone_Request.md

 # ServiceNow Clone Instances

+## System clone
+The system clone application allows users with the clone_admin or admin role to clone data from one instance to another.

+This functionality is primarily used to clone a production instance over an existing sub-production instance before developing or testing changes.
+All clones are performed using the most recent nightly backup.

+In response to a clone request, the ServiceNow platform performs the following tasks:
+1. Generates a file to preserve operational data on the target server.This file contains the data preserved by data preservers.
+2. Copies the database schema from the source instance to the target instance.
+3. Creates tables in the target instance database using the source instance table definitions.
+4. Copies data from the most recent nightly backup of the source instance to the target instance database.
+Certain large tables are normally excluded.
+These include audit, log, and email tables.
+5. Briefly disables UI traffic and requests to the target instance server.
+6. Displays the message Clone in progress... to any user accessing the target instance.
+7. Restores operational data preserved from the target instance.
+8. Runs any post-clone cleanup scripts on the target instance.
+9. Briefly suspends all email functions on the target instance.
+10. Queues an event to regenerate text indexes.
+11. Enables UI traffic and requests to the target instance server.

+During a clone, the target instance may be intermittently unavailable.
+After clone completion, you have up to 24 hours to contact ServiceNow Customer Support and request a rollback of the target instance to its pre-clone state.
+You are notified when the rollback is complete.

+- Clone to an instance on a different version :The System Clone application can target an instance running a different instance version from the source.
+A central web service controls clone processing and automatically modifies the target instance version to match the source instance version.
+This matching process starts up to 8 hours before the time specified in the Date and time field on the System Clone form.
+This web service also ensures that there is enough disk space on the target instance for the clone to proceed.
+When cloning from a backup, the target instance does not need additional time to upgrade or downgrade.
+The ServiceNow platform performs any version changes during a brief window where the target instance is unavailable, after it copies data from the source instance backup.

+- Clone from a backup :The platform uses data from the most recent nightly backup of the source instance when cloning.
+Backups used for cloning are at most 36 hours old.
+System Clone begins the initial preparation process, including selecting the latest backup to use, only at the date and time processing is scheduled to commence.

+- Clone over production instances:Production instances cannot be used as the target instance for a clone after the instance is live.

+### Request a clone
+Request a clone to copy data from a production instance to a non-production instance, or to copy data between non-production instances.
+- Procedure
+ 1. Create a clone target record for each target instance you want to receive clone data.
+ 1. Verify the list of tables excluded from cloning and add or remove tables to exclude from the target instance.
+ 1. Verify the list of tables and system properties that will be saved on the target instance by data preservers and create or modify data preservers as needed.
+ 1. The legacy clone engine does not support data preservers for these records.
+ 1. Tables that extend Task
+ 1. Relationships
+ 1. Hierarchies
+ 1. Dot-walked queries
+ 1. If you are preserving any data not supported by the legacy clone engine, verify there is a recent backup of the target instance available.
+Should the clone-from-backup-process fail for any reason, you can restore the target instance from the backup.

+#### Create a clone target
+A clone target record specifies the instance URL and credentials used for cloning.

+#### Exclude a table from cloning
+Exclude a table to create an empty but usable table on the target instance.

+#### Data preservation on cloning target instances
+Data can use data preservers to protect data on the target instance from being overwritten.
+If you have custom applications, you must also manually preserve unpublished application content.

+Preserve any unpublished applications on the target instance.
+Navigate to System Clone > Request Clone.
+Select the Target instance to receive the cloned data.
+You must create a separate clone request for each target instance you want to receive clone data.
+Complete the Options form section.
 Data preservation on cloning target instances
   - Data preservers : Consider whether to preserve the data in the following tables.
    - Bookmark [sys_ui_bookmark]